CovenantSQL/CovenantForum/README.md

-# Bebop
+# CovenantForum

-Bebop is a simple discussion board / forum web application.
+CovenantForum is a simple **decentralized** forum web app powered by [CovenantSQL](https://github.com/CovenantSQL/CovenantSQL).

+## Decentralized forum?

+- Data and files are saved in **decentralized database**.
+Anyone with a permission granted private key and the DSN(Database Serial Num) can serve the forum anywhere.
+- Also, all posts related data are saved on an unique `SQLChain Block` like [this](https://explorer.dbhub.org/dbs/e08d944b4ebd69e12aa69dade1798bb98cea4e2833e55fb6decc1f447fc720a4/requests/f39f9cb46c2821f6354d001fea9a5eaf2b96b06e83c218d46d810f353a039ec8).
+- Anyone can create your "blockchain powered forum" with just few steps.

 ## Features

+- Static files and database are powered by decentralized database: CovenantSQL.
 - REST API backend written in Go
 - Vue.js-based frontend
-- Two databases are supported:
-  - PostgreSQL
-  - MySQL
-- Three file-storage backends are supported to store user-uploaded files (e.g. avatars):
-  - Local filesystem
-  - Google Cloud Storage
-  - Amazon S3
 - Social login (OAuth 2.0) via three providers:
   - Google
   - Facebook